samyhrf-91/portfolio-opt-savings/README.md

 We check that the log returns are normally distributed thanks to a QQ-plot.
 Once it's done, we again go through the project from assignement b) to d).

 We conclude this project by comparing results between the simulated log-returns and market data log-returns.

+The final report of this project is also available.